intelligentembeddedsystemslab/synthetic-data-augmentation-in-HAR/README.md

   --num_loops NUM_LOOPS
                         number of training loops when using holdout validation (default: 1)
 ```
-Please be aware, that not all arguments may be compatible with each other.
+Please be aware, not all arguments may be compatible with each other.

 ## **Citation**